albertozelaya5/html-css-course/starter/05-Design/annotations.md

 Crea relaciones invisibles entre los elementos del layout Hace mas fácil al usuario navegar

-1. Use tons of whitespace between sections
+1. Use tons of whitespace between sections 140px-200px
-2. Use a lot of whitespace between groups of elements dentro de una section
+2. Use a lot of whitespace between groups of elements dentro de una section 96-152, 24px Para que se vea clean y entendible, que haya una separación Nos enfocamos en el vertical, pero también es importante el horizontal whitespace Usualmente espacio vertical > espacio horizontal
+3. Use whitespace between elements
+4. Inside groups of elements, try to use whitespace instead of lines En elementos pequeños dentro de cards, es mejor whitespace
+5. The more some elements(groups of elements) belong together, the closer they should be!
+   Se le llama ley de proximidad
+   En una card, title y text belong together, less space that title and icon Labels con inputs menos espacio
+   Ver que cosas están relacionadas a otras
+6. Start with a lot of whitespace, maybe even too much!
+Then remove whitespaces from there Too much whitespace looks detached, too little looks crammed
+7. Match other design choices.
+If you have big text or big icons, you need more whitespaces
+8. Try a hard rule, such as using multiples of 16px for all spacing 2, 4, 8, 12, 16, 24, 32, 48, 64, 80, 96, 128px